 So, you’re recently engaged and entering the beginning phases of the wedding planning process, an exciting time in your life!
-Now to find the perfect venue, dress, florist, photographer, etc. Where do you even start?
+Now to find the perfect venue, attire, florist, photographer, etc. Where do you even start?
 Your wedding photography should capture each and every moment of your day in a style that you will love and look fondly back upon in the years to come.
 To start, it’s helpful to come prepared for your conversation with a potential wedding photographer to walk away understanding every step of the process: research and planning, logistical questions, and next steps once you decide to move forward.
 Relax, you’ve come to the right place!
 Take a load off your mind and get started with this helpful guide.

 Research and Planning Questions